-8.14 Assuming the catalytic reaction is performed in standard conditions (1 4.0pt atm and 273.15 K), calculate the TOF (min-1) of the CuPt/C catalyst in terms of only Pt atoms in the hydrolysis of BNH6 by considering the volume of the hydrogen gas generated.
+8.14 Assuming the catalytic reaction is performed under standard conditions (1 atm and 273.15 K), calculate the TOF (in min-1) of the CuPt/C catalyst in terms of only Pt atoms in the hydrolysis of BNH6 by considering the volume of the hydrogen gas generated.

-As a result of detailed crystal analysis of a synthesized Cu_xPt_y alloy nanoparticle (the subscripts indicate molar percentages of the atoms in the alloy structure), it was determined that the face centered cubic (fcc) unit cell was formed by Pt atoms and the Pt atoms on the face of the fcc unit cell are supposed to be replaced with Cu atoms to form Cu_xPt_y displacement alloy nanoparticles.
-According to this information, answer the following questions.
+As a result of a detailed crystal structure analysis of a synthesised Cu_xPt_y alloy nanoparticle (the subscripts indicate molar percentages of the atoms in the alloy structure), it was determined that the face-centered cubic (FCC) unit cell was formed by Pt atoms and the Pt atoms on the face of the FCC unit cell are supposed to be replaced with Cu atoms to form Cu_xPt_y displacement alloy nanoparticles.
+Using this information, answer the following questions:

-- 8.15 Determine the composition of the alloy nanoparticles by finding x and y in the Cu_xPt_y alloy composition. - 8.16 Sketch the shape of the described crystal unit cell of Cu_xPt_y alloy nanoparticles 2.0pt by showing the placement of atoms on the unit cell. - 8.17 Another alloy has a Cu_2Pt_1 composition.
-Assume that this alloy also has an fcc unit cell with an edge length of 380 pm, but the Cu and Pt atoms are randomly distributed in the atomic positions.
-Calculate the density of this alloy in g/cm3.
+- 8.15 Determine the composition of the alloy nanoparticles by finding x and y in the Cu_xPt_y alloy composition. - 8.16 Sketch the unit cell of Cu_xPt_y alloy nanoparticles, showing the position of the atoms within the unit cell. - 8.17 Another alloy has a Cu_2Pt_1 composition.
+Assume that this alloy also has a FCC unit cell with an edge length of 380 pm, but note that the Cu and Pt atoms are randomly distributed in the atomic positions.

+Calculate the density of this alloy (in g cm-3).